Quest2GM/RobotVision/README.md

 ### Lead-Lag Control
 <p  align="justify">
 I remember in my Control Systems class that we were taught the lead-lag controller and how it can approximate a PI or PD controller, but is much more stable since it eliminates a lot of the problems that experience with the Integral or Derivative terms.
 But I never really understood how to actually implement this in code.
-So far, I haven't found any source code online that actually allow you to implement a lead-lag controller in a way similar to the PID controller.
-But, while a lead-lag controller is a more compact version of the PID controller, I think I understand why it isn't so simple and I THINK I've found a way to actually implement this in code.
-Since a novice like myself has claimed to have discovered something in potentially well-known theoretical territory, take anything I say in this section with a grain of salt.
+So far, I haven't found any source code online that actually allow you to implement a lead-lag controller in a way similar to the PID controller - this section aims to fix that.

 <p  align="justify">
 The PID controller can be described in the Laplace domain as:

 <p  align="center">
 <img  src="https://latex.codecogs.com/gif.latex?U(s)%20=%20E(s)%20\left(k_p%20+%20\frac{k_I}{s}%20+%20sk_D\right)"/>